kevindenham/ChatGPT-Conversation-History-Parser/ChatGPT-Conversation-History-Parser/README.md

 This project allows parsing conversation histories from ChatGPT in .Net Core.
 It reads JSON files containing conversation data and outputs the conversation title, along with all text exchanges formatted with the role, timestamp, and message content.

-This is more a general purpose development utility to expand with enable other functionality like storing conversations in a database or generating embeddings to query, or outputting to a web app for modification, etc.
+This is more a general purpose development utility to expand with other functionality like storing conversations in a database or generating embeddings to query, or outputting to a web app for modification, etc.

 If you don't need to do anything programmatic with your conversation history, I'd recommend just using the chat.html file contained in the export described below, which will display the conversation history in a nice format.
 It'll be simpler.